 Apple cider, pumpkin spice and all the delicious seasonal fare will be waiting for you at the Farmview Flavors of Fall Festival.
-Enjoy the cafe, check out the farmer’s market, and grab some locally-sourced snacks for the day while you’re there.
+Enjoy Farmview’s cafe, check out the farmer’s market and grab some locally-sourced snacks for the day while you’re there.
 It doesn’t get more fresh or local around here.

-And if you like a little fright with your fall nights, get your Halloween costumes ready and don’t miss the spooky evenings at Hard Labor Creek State Park’s Haunted House and Spooky Trail along Lake Rutledge.
+And if you like a little fright with your fall nights, get your Halloween costumes ready and don’t miss a spooky evening at Hard Labor Creek State Park’s Haunted Village.
 If you’d rather see stars than scary scenes, try out one of the Twilight Kayak Tours or the Stargazing and Meteor Shower Paddle offered at the park.

 Plan Your Trip

 Visiting Madison in the fall offers a unique variety of outdoor and indoor activities sure to please all your traveling companions.
 So, if you’re a history buff, an adventurer, a wellness seeker, a treasure hunter, a foodie, or a photographer, Madison will have you coming back again and again to experience our small-town charm, picturesque homes and countryside and an array of diverse leisure activities.